 Principle of Non-contradiction (PNC) $\neg(\phi \land \neg \phi)$ is intuitionistically valid by showing that there can be no Kripke model on which it fails to be true.
-For an instance of PNC to fail to be true on a Kripke model, we'd need $\ulcorner \phi \land \neg \phi \urcorner$ to be true at at least one node w accessible from @.
-This means that both φ and $\ulcorner \neg \phi \urcorner$ would have to be true at w.
+For an instance of PNC to fail to be true on a Kripke model, we'd need $\lceil \phi \land \neg \phi \rceil$ to be true at at least one node w accessible from @.
+This means that both φ and $\lceil \neg \phi \rceil$ would have to be true at w.
 By Persistence, φ would have to be true at all nodes accessible from w.
-By the clause for $\lq \neg \lq, \phi$ could not be true at any nodes accessible from w.
+By the clause for '¬', φ could not be true at any nodes accessible from w.
 Since \leq is reflexive, w is accessible from w, so φ would have to be both true and not true at w-a contradiction.
 Thus every instance of PNC must be true on every Kripke model.
+4